Comedy Central: 1991–2000

-2000–2010
+2000–2011

 On October 30, 2000, Comedy Central introduced a modernized version of its globe logo, by straightening and modernizing the buildings as well as removing the transmitter and marquee.
 The management of the network said that the transmitter of the 1991 logo was said to "communicate the 1950s broadcast era".
 In 2002, Comedy Central Records was formed as a means of releasing albums by comedians that have appeared on the network.

 By 2003, Viacom gained full ownership of Comedy Central, and since 2003, Comedy Central has created a tradition of roasting comedians in the style of the New York Friars' Club roasts.
 During these roasts, friends of the roastee, along with other comedians, take turns making fun of the roastee, the other roasters, and occasionally audience members.
 So far, the roastees have included Denis Leary, Jeff Foxworthy, Pamela Anderson, William Shatner, Flavor Flav, Bob Saget, Larry the Cable Guy, Joan Rivers, Rob Reiner, David Hasselhoff, Donald Trump, Charlie Sheen, Roseanne Barr, James Franco, Justin Bieber, Rob Lowe, Bruce Willis, and Alec Baldwin.

 The success of South Park, despite its mature content, encouraged the network to continue to push the limits on adult language.
 Every late Friday (early Saturday morning) and Saturday night (early Sunday morning) at 1 a.m.
 ET/PT, a movie, comedy special, or animated program is shown unedited for language as part of a block called the Secret Stash.
 It premiered on July 4, 2003, with the unedited cable television debut of South Park: Bigger, Longer & Uncut.
 (Note: Paramount+ handles the domestic streaming rights, while HBO Max handles the international streaming rights to the film.)
 Though no language is censored on the Secret Stash, most nudity in the programs is still edited out, except for limited nudity allowed in animated programs such as Drawn Together, and rear nudity.

-In late 2004, it was reported that the four highest-rated shows on Comedy Central were, in descending order, South Park, Chappelle's Show, The Daily Show and Reno 911!.
+Around late 2004, it was reported that the four highest-rated shows on Comedy Central were, in descending order, South Park, Chappelle's Show, The Daily Show and Reno 911!.
 Shortly thereafter, Dave Chappelle backed out of the much-anticipated third season of Chappelle's Show.
 Meanwhile, The Daily Show continued to climb in the ratings.
 In October 2005, on the occasion of a new three-year contract for South Park and the launch of Daily Show spin-off The Colbert Report, it was reported that South Park and The Daily Show were the two highest-rated shows on Comedy Central.
 Comedy Central chief Doug Herzog was reported as saying that he hoped to continue to air new seasons of South Park forever, and that The Colbert Report fulfilled a long-held plan to extend the Daily Show brand.